 The Texas College of Osteopathic Medicine shall offer the Doctor of Osteopathic Medicine degree with the objectives of:

-- Providing learners with a firm foundation in the medical sciences necessary for the acquisition of clinical competence;
+- Providing learners with a foundation in the medical sciences and Osteopathic philosophy necessary for the acquisition of clinical competence;

 - Providing learners with a broad exposure to and engagement in clinical practice that will prepare them for postdoctoral training and independent practice in osteopathic medicine;

-- Promoting humanism in health care delivery and community service.
+- Promoting professionalism and humanism in health care delivery and community service.

 Texas College of Osteopathic Medicine (TCOM) curriculum is a four-year program leading to the degree of Doctor of Osteopathic Medicine (DO).
 Emphasis is placed on the identification and treatment of illnesses, promotion of health and wellness in patients, and treatment of each patient in the context of the wide variety of factors that influence health.